This spot has been added by

 Water entrance for snorkeling West Bay

-Snorkeling from shore is restricted to the southern part of the bay, with two easy access points.
-Entry point 1 is directly in front of the Grand Roatan Resort, with several buoys in place to mark the safest route; entry point 2 is just to the left of the jetty (facing the sea), in front of the Infinity Bay Spa and Beach Resort.
+Snorkeling from shore is restricted to the southern part of the bay, and there are two easy access points.
+Entry point 1 is directly in front of the Grand Roatan Resort.
+There are several buoys in place to mark the safest route to enter.
+Entry point 2 is just to the left of the jetty, when you are facing the sea, in front of the Infinity Bay Spa and Beach Resort.

-All areas to the north of the jetty are subject to intense vessel activity all day, and it would be unsafe to venture into this area, unless in marked swimming areas.
+All areas to the north of the jetty are subject to heavy vessel traffic all day.
+It would be unsafe to venture into this area, unless in marked swimming areas.

 Bermuda chubs and sergeant majors in West Bay